 After his time as Ambassador, he worked at the law firm of King & Spalding and continued to be active in public service.
 Coats has served as President of Big Brothers Big Sisters of America and on the boards of many civic and volunteer organizations, including the Center for Jewish and Christian Values, which he co-chaired with Senator Joe Lieberman.

 Senator Coats and his wife Marsha formed The Foundation For American Renewal to continue their engagement in faith-based initiatives.
 Coats received national recognition as the author and champion of the Project for American Renewal, a comprehensive initiative created to help resolve many of our nation's social problems.

 In the 113th Congress, Coats serves on four Senate committees: Appropriations; Select Intelligence; Commerce, Science and Transportation; and the Joint Economic Committee (JEC).

 On the JEC and Senate Appropriations Committee, Coats is pushing for spending cuts and fiscal restraint.
 As a member of the Senate Intelligence Committee, he is working on initiatives to strengthen our national security and protect Americans from terrorist threats.
 Senator Coats also serves on one of the Senate’s four original standing committees, the Commerce, Science and Transportation Committee where he oversees policies relating to transportation, communications, consumer affairs, science and technology.

-Dan and Marsha Coats met in college and have three adult children and eight grandchildren.
+Dan and Marsha Coats met in college and have three adult children and nine grandchildren.